AngleOSaxon/AzureFirewallCalculator/README.md

 that will be hit and why they will be hit.
 I built it because my day job has a large and complex set of rules and I wanted a way to figure out what rules would be applied and why without needing to actually generate traffic.

-Only supports Classic Rules currently, not Firewall Manager.
+Only supports Classic Rules currently, with preliminary support for Firewall Policies.

 ## How do I use it?